Last Updated: 5/15/23 | May 15th, 2023

 Some companies offering fun and affordable cooking classes are:

-Prices will vary depending on the class.
-Expect to spend around 550-750 HKD per person.
+Prices vary but expect to spend around 550-800 HKD per person.

 19. Go Hiking